durrantlab/subpex/README.md

      is 3, number of frames in sample config files on order of tens of thousands.___
 3. Activate the WESTPA conda environment and run the init.sh file.
+4. Execute the `./init.sh` file.
+Note that this will delete any data from previous SubPEx runs.

 ```bash
 conda activate westpa